yi15922/slogo/doc/DESIGN.md

 ## Test Plan
 We will conduct both positive tests, what a good user would do, and negative tests which try to break the program.
 These test will see if program can handle invalid info / edge cases.

-Strategys to make API's more readable
+Strategies to make API's more readable
 * Test benches (a whole bunch of tests put together) for functionality that has chance at going wrong
 * Useful parameter and return values for tests to be easy to run
 * Throw exceptions so that we know when and where the program goes bad